Updated July 13, 2023

 In many cases, banks are reluctant to lend unsecured loans to borrowers despite their excellent credit ratings.
 The reason behind the action is the fear of losing the entire money if the borrowers default on the loans.
-Although the banks have the option to sue the borrowers and drag them to court, they seldom intend to follow this lengthy and expensive process of court cases.
+Although the banks can sue the borrowers and drag them to court, they seldom intend to follow this lengthy and expensive process of court cases.
 Thus, the banks prefer to lend money to those borrowers who can offer adequate collateral cover.

-In a collateralized loan, if the borrower defaults on the loan, the lender has the right to take possession of the collateral and sell it off to recover the loan’s outstanding balance.
+In a collateralized loan, if the borrower defaults, the lender has the right to take possession of the collateral and sell it off to recover its outstanding balance.
 In this way, collateralization gives a sense of security to the lender.
-Thus, collateralized loans are often available at a better interest rate than unsecured loans as the lender assumes the lower risk in the former.
-The collateral can be in the form of real estate property, car, financial instruments, cash, or even objects such as jewelry, art, etc. In addition, at times, businesses pledge their equity capital or receivables collateral for business loans.
+Thus, collateralized loans are available at a better interest rate than unsecured loans as the lender assumes the lower risk in the former.
+The collateral can be real estate property, a car, financial instruments, cash, or even objects such as jewelry, art, etc. In addition, businesses sometimes pledge their equity capital or receivables collateral for business loans.

 Examples of Collateralization

-Let us look at some of the examples to understand the concept of collateral in more detail.
+Let us look at some examples to understand the concept of collateral in more detail.

-Let us assume that David is planning to purchase a real estate property worth $1,500,000, and for that, he intends to apply for a loan.
-Accordingly, he approaches ABC Bank for the loan and offers to provide the real estate property as the collateral.
+Let us assume that David is planning to purchase a real estate property worth $1,500,000, and he intends to apply for a loan.
+Accordingly, he approached ABC Bank for the loan and offered to provide the real estate property as collateral.

-Let us look at how collateralization is utilized in investing, where securities are often used as collateral.
+Let us look at how collateralization utilizes in investing, where securities are often used as collateral.
 For example, margin buying refers to investment with borrowed money while using the other securities in the borrower’s account as collateral.
-Typically, the collateral offered for the loan is known as a margin call, which is a certain percentage of the total borrowed money.
+Typically, the collateral offered for the loan is known as a margin call, a certain percentage of the total borrowed money.

 Let us assume that John borrowed $5,000 for margin trading, and the brokerage charges 20% of the loan as collateral.
-So, John has to offer securities worth $1,000 (=20% * $5,000) in the form of collateral for the loan.
-In this case, it is important that John earns enough profit from the investments to at least cover the loan’s interest rate.
+So, John has to offer securities worth $1,000 (=20% * $5,000) as collateral for the loan.
+In this case, John must earn enough profit from the investments to at least cover the loan’s interest rate.

-There are instances where collateral for one obligation is used as the collateral for another obligation, which is known as cross-collateralization.
-This often can be seen in real estate-related transactions, where the same house is offered as collateral for more than one mortgage.
+There are instances where collateral for one obligation is used as collateral for another, known as cross-collateralization.
+This often occurs in real estate-related transactions, where the same house offers as collateral for more than one mortgage.

 Let us assume Steven decided to create a second mortgage on his house that is already under one mortgage.
 The second mortgage would use Steven’s existing equity in the house as collateral.
-However, the issue is that in case of default, even on the second mortgage, Steven would run into the risk of a foreclosure on his house.
+However, the issue is that in case of default, even on the second mortgage, Steven would risk foreclosure on his house.